India–Pakistan relations: Diasporic relations

 The large size of the Indian diaspora and Pakistani diaspora in many different countries throughout the world has created strong diasporic relations.
+It is quite common for a "Little India" and a "Little Pakistan" to co-exist in South Asian ethnic enclaves in overseas countries.

 British Indians and British Pakistanis, the largest and second-largest ethnic minorities living in the United Kingdom respectively, are said to have friendly relations with one another.
-It is quite common for a "Little India" and a "Little Pakistan" to co-exist in South Asian ethnic enclaves in overseas countries.
 There are various cities such as Birmingham, Blackburn and Manchester where British Indians and British Pakistanis live alongside each other in peace and harmony.
 Both Indians and Pakistanis living in the UK fit under the category of British Asian.
 The UK is also home to the Pakistan & India friendship forum.
-In the United States, Indians and Pakistanis are classified under the South Asian American category and share many cultural traits.
-In the US, intermarriage between Indians and Pakistanis is common.
+In the United States, Indians and Pakistanis are classified under the South Asian American category and share many cultural traits, with intermarriage being common.

 The British MEP Sajjad Karim is of Pakistani origin.
 He is a member of the European Parliament Friends of India Group, Karim was also responsible for opening up Europe to free trade with India.
 He narrowly escaped the Mumbai attacks at Hotel Taj in November 2008.
 Despite the atrocity, Karim does not wish the remaining killer Ajmal Kasab to be sentenced to death.
 He said: "I believe he had a fair and transparent trial and I support the guilty verdict.
 But I am not a supporter of capital punishment.
 I believe he should be given a life sentence, but that life should mean life."

-Trade links

-The size of India-Pakistan trade is very small relative to the size of their economies and the fact that they share a contiguous border.
-Trade across direct routes has been curtailed formally, so the bulk of India-Pakistan trade is routed through Dubai.